182.655 Occupational safety and health standards.

 (e) A certification that it has informed employees of the application by giving a copy thereof to their authorized representative, posting a statement giving a summary of the application and specifying where a copy may be examined at the place or places where notices to employees are normally posted, and by other appropriate means, and that it has informed employees of their right to petition the commissioner for a hearing.

 Subd.
-8. Any affected employer may apply to the commissioner for a rule or order for a permanent variance from a standard promulgated under this section.
+8. Permanent variances.
+Any affected employer may apply to the commissioner for a rule or order for a permanent variance from a standard promulgated under this section.
 Affected employees shall be given a notice of each such application and an opportunity to participate in a hearing.
 The commissioner shall issue such rule or order if the commissioner determines on the record, after opportunity for an inspection where appropriate and a hearing, that the proponent of the variance has demonstrated by a preponderance of the evidence that the conditions, practices, means, methods, operations or processes used or proposed to be used by an employer will provide employment and places of employment to employees which are as safe and healthful as those which would prevail if there was compliance with the standard.
 The rule or order so issued shall prescribe the conditions the employer must maintain, and the practices, means, methods, operations and processes which it must adopt and utilize.
 Such a rule or order may be modified or revoked upon application by an employer, employees, or by the commissioner on the commissioner's own motion, in the manner prescribed for its issuance under this subdivision at any time after six months from its issuance.

 Subd.
-9. The commissioner is authorized to grant a variance from any standard or portion thereof whenever the commissioner determines that such variance is necessary to permit an employer to participate in an experiment approved by the commissioner or the United States Secretary of Labor or the United States Secretary of Health, Education and Welfare, designed to demonstrate or validate new and improved techniques to safeguard the health and safety of workers.
+9. Variance for experimental techniques.
+The commissioner is authorized to grant a variance from any standard or portion thereof whenever the commissioner determines that such variance is necessary to permit an employer to participate in an experiment approved by the commissioner or the United States Secretary of Labor or the United States Secretary of Health, Education and Welfare, designed to demonstrate or validate new and improved techniques to safeguard the health and safety of workers.

 In the case of containers containing a hazardous substance or equipment which generates a harmful physical agent, a label is required as an appropriate form of warning in providing substantially the same information as required under section 182.653, subdivision 4b, 4c, or 4e.
 As a minimum, a hazardous substance container must be tagged or marked with (a) the identity of the hazardous substance; (b) the appropriate hazard warnings; and (c) the name and address of the chemical manufacturer, importer, or other responsible party.